docker-hy/docker-hy.github.io/exercises.md

 > TIP: The project has install instructions in README.

+> TIP: Note that the app starts to accept connections when *Accepting connections at http://localhost:5000* has been printed to the screen, this a few seconds

 > TIP: You do not have to install anything new outside containers.

 ### 1.11 ###